Agents & Teams

 max_parallel: 3

 Council sends the same prompt to all members and merges their responses using a merge strategy.
 Use council for collective judgment — code reviews, security audits, design decisions.
+Council supports an optional staged mode where the lead prepares work before members start.

 dispatch: